-In order to use a Secrets Management provider, you should provision and mark, at the Interface Editor (including Environments Editor), the required interface connection details as those that should be taken from the Secrets Management provider, as part of the project's implementation settings.
+In order to use a Secrets Management service, in the Interface Editor (including Environments Editor) you should mark the required interface connection details as those that should be taken from the Secrets Management service.

-Each Secret Manager service has its own keys pattern, usually by hierarchy (e.g., with a dot sign inside the key name); you should follow that pattern.
+Each Secrets Management service has its own key pattern, usually by hierarchy (e.g., with a dot sign inside the key name); you should follow that pattern.

 Each one of the environments and the interfaces is independent, in a way that some environments may use Secrets Management services, whereas others such as local testing, might not.